haveariceday/capstone/README.md

 This is a single user Escape Room themed text-based adventure game.
 To play this game, the user can simply download the xxx.py file and run the program.
 There will be 10 rooms to escape from!
 Escape before you run out of oxygen!

 #### General rules:
+You can go to any room, however, every move decreases your oxygen.
+To gain oxygen, you have to take the required items from the room and play mini games.
+Enjoy
 1. Type the exact words written on the screen to proceed the game.
 2. Check available commands by typing "help"
 3. Type "quit" to end the game.